ionixjunior/ionixjunior.dev/_i18n/en/_posts/2016-04-06-xamarin-available-for-free-to-developers.markdown

 ---
 layout: post
-title:  "Xamarin disponível gratuitamente para desenvolvedores"
+title: "Xamarin available for free for developers"
 date: 2016-04-06
 image: xamarin-disponivel-gratuitamente-para-desenvolvedores.png
 redirect_from:
   - /xamarin-disponivel-gratuitamente-para-desenvolvedores
 ---

-<p class="intro"><span class="dropcap">R</span>ecentemente foi noticiado pela Microsoft que a plataforma Xamarin estará disponível gratuitamente para os desenvolvedores.</p>
+<p class="intro"><span class="dropcap">R</span>ecently, Microsoft announced that the Xamarin platform is available for free to developers.</p>

-Se você já tinha sua licença trial do Xamarin, agora pode convertê-la para community edition e desenvolver seus aplicativos sem as restrições que existiam.
+If you already had your Xamarin trial license, you can now convert it to the community edition and develop your applications without the previous restrictions.

-Isso, com certeza, irá impulsionar diversos desenvolvedores a utilizarem a plataforma.
-Pensando nisso, estarei nas próximas semanas dedicando-me a escrever alguns tutoriais que tenho preparado há quase um ano, quando iniciei meus trabalhos com Xamarin.
+This will undoubtedly encourage many developers to use the platform.
+With that in mind, I will be dedicating myself to writing some tutorials in the coming weeks that I have been preparing for almost a year since I started working with Xamarin.

-Em breve teremos novidades.
-Valeu!
+Stay tuned for updates.
+Thank you!